-Cahal Pech meaning “Place of Ticks” in the Yucatec Maya Language, is located on a beautiful hill top over-looking the twin towns of San Ignacio and Santa Elena.
-The name was given to the site in the 1950’s, when the area was once used as pasture Land.
+Just a 15 min drive from Down Town San Ignacio, the amazing site of Cahal Pech can be found.
+Cahal Pech meaning “Place of Ticks” in the Yucatec Maya Language.It is located on a beautiful hill top, having a beautiful scenery over-looking the twin towns of San Ignacio and Santa Elena.

 Cahal Pech was first settled between 1200-1000BC and abandoned around 800-900AD.
 The site consists of 34 structures compacted in a small area, slightly more than 2 acres.
 Structure A1 which stands 77 ft high is the tallest temple at this site.
 It also contains two ball courts, eight plain and one carved stela, and one altar.

-Cahal Pech can be found on the out skirts of San Ignacio, 15min drive from down town San Ignacio.
-This tour can be combine with a tour of Xunantunich, just 20 minute west, towards the beautiful and peaceful village of San Jose Succotz.
-To get to the site we need to board a hand crank ferry to get across the Crystal Green Waters of the Mopan River.
-As a result this is less than one mile from some lovely rapids of the Mopan River.
+This tour can be combine with a tour of Xunantunich, just 20 minute drive west, towards the beautiful and peaceful village of San Jose Succotz.
+Getting to the site we need to board a hand crank ferry, which would get us across the Crystal Green Waters of the Mopan River, from there it just a mile up to Xunantunich Sacred structures.

-Tour departs San Ignacio at 8:30am, to Cahal Pech Maya site. tour of site is approximately 2 hrs after tour, we dive for 20 minute to the second largest Maya site in western Belize known as Xunantunich.
-This site provides you with an amazing view of the Belize River Valley. tour on site, is 2 hrs. home made lunch and drinks will be serve. we are back in San Ignacio at 4pm.
+Tour departs San Ignacio at 8:30am, to Cahal Pech Maya site.
+Tour of site is approximately 2 hrs after tour, we dive for 20 minute to the second largest Maya site in western Belize known as Xunantunich.
+This site provides you with an amazing view of the Belize River Valley.
+Tour on site, is 2 hrs, it includes home made pack lunch and drinks.
+We are back in San Ignacio at 3pm.

 Level of Difficulty: Easy to Moderate